warda-rahim/articles/custom-vertex-ai-pipelines/README.md

 ```bash
 source /path/to/venv/bin/activate
 ```
-4. **Install the required packages in your activated virtual environmentt:**
+4. **Install the required packages in your activated virtual environment:**
 ```bash
 pip install google-cloud-aiplatform
 pip install kfp
 ```
-5. **Select virtual environment as your kernel in the Jupyter notebook (custom-vertex-ai-pipelines.ipynb):** You can use [pykernel](https://janakiev.com/blog/jupyter-virtual-envs/) to add the virtual environment to your notebook.
+5. **Select your virtual environment as your kernel in the Jupyter Notebook (custom_vertex_ai_pipelines.ipynb):** You can use [ipykernel](https://janakiev.com/blog/jupyter-virtual-envs/) to add the virtual environment to your notebook.
 6. **Build custom training and serving container images:** Before you can run the notebook/pipeline, you would also need to build custom training and serving container images.
 Follow the instructions in the [article] to build your custom container images.

-Once all the steps above are complete, you should be able to run the Jupyter notebook (custom-vertex-ai-pipelines.ipynb).
+Once all the steps above are complete, you should be able to run the Jupyter Notebook (custom_vertex_ai_pipelines.ipynb).
 When the pipeline has finished running, you can make predictions by calling the Vertex AI endpoint created in the pipeline.
 An example is included towards the end of the notebook demonstrating how to call the endpoint and make predictions.

 ## Code Structure